Debutante: American debutante balls

-Debutante balls in U.S. television and films
+Debutante balls in American television and films

 Several television series focused on young people from wealthy families include episodes with debutante events.
 "The Debut," an episode of The O.C. (a drama about wealthy Californians), featured a representation of an American debutante ball.
-"Hi, Society," (season 1, episode 10), "They Shoot Humphreys, Don't They?," (season 3, episode 9), "Riding in Town Cars with Boys (season 5, episode 10), and "Monstrous Ball" (season 6, episode 5) of Gossip Girl, also from The O.C. creator Josh Schwartz, features a debutante ball in New York City.
+Gossip Girl featured multiple episodes about debutante balls in New York City, including "Hi, Society," (season 1, episode 10), "They Shoot Humphreys, Don't They?," (season 3, episode 9), "Riding in Town Cars with Boys (season 5, episode 10), and "Monstrous Ball" (season 6, episode 5).
 "Presenting Lorelai Gilmore", an episode of Gilmore Girls shows Rory Gilmore as a debutante.
 She makes her debut at a Daughters of the American Revolution (DAR) debutante ball that her grandmother helped put together.
 In The Critic, Jay Sherman's younger sister Margo is persuaded to attend her debutante ball.
 In BoJack Horseman, the titular character's mother, Beatrice, is shown attending her debutante ball as a young adult through flashbacks in the season 4 episode "Time's Arrow".

 In the premiere of The City, Whitney Port's reality show, her co-worker Olivia Palermo describes her first pair of Manolo Blahnik shoes, which she wore to her "Deb" at the age of 18.
 The first season of The Summer I Turned Pretty revolves around the town's annual debutante ball, a plot that was not present in the book series it was based on.